 Since the United Kingdom left the European Union, after the transition period, from 1st January 2021, the UK Government has confirmed that the UKCA mark will come into force.
-This was later changed to 1st January 2023.
+This was later changed to 1st January 2023 and on 9th December 2022 till 30th June 2025.
 UKCA marking will replace CE marking for products placed in Great Britain.

-CE marking will continue to be recognised in the United Kingdom until the end of 2022 (extended from the end of 2021).
-From the beginning of 2023 only products with UKCA marking will be accepted in Great Britain.
+CE marking will continue to be recognised in the United Kingdom until 29 June 2025.
+From 30th June 2025 only products with UKCA marking will be accepted in Great Britain.